EXPRESSCLUSTER/Tips/SharedDiskOnvSphere.md

        +---------------------------+
 ```
 ## Procedure
-1. Create 2 VMs
+1. Create 2 VMs with a virtual hard disk (vHDD) which is stored on each local datastores and used for system disk (e.g. C: drive).
-1. Install OS on the VMs
+1. Install OS on the 2 VMs.
-1. Create a virtual hard disk (vHDD) which is used for cluster shared disk.
+1. Create a virtual hard disk (vHDD) which is stored on shared datastore and used for cluster shared disk.
 	1. Log on to ESXi host with a SSH client such as TeraTerm.
 	1. Create a directory to store the vHDD file (.vmdk):
 		```bat